Harden scores 39 points as Rockets beat Pelicans 122-116

+NEW ORLEANS (AP)As usual, scoring comes in concentrated bursts for James Harden.

-NEW ORLEANS (AP)James Harden scored 39 points, including 13 straight during a stretch of the fourth quarter, and the Houston Rockets beat the short-handed New Orleans Pelicans 122-116 Monday night.
+Harden scored 19 of his 39 points in the fourth quarter and the Houston Rockets beat the short-handed New Orleans Pelicans 122-116 Monday night.

+The NBA’s leading scorer has averaged 40.6 points in his last eight games, but missed nine of his first 10 3-point shots.
+Still, with Houston leading by four midway through the fourth quarter, Harden lit his personal fuse and scored 13 consecutive points in a 1:57 span to push the advantage to 110-93.

+”I wasn’t really getting to the rim,” Harden said. ”The first three quarters I was settling and kind of just being passive.
+So, I just wanted to be more aggressive, whether it was shooting my shot or getting to the basket.”

 Russell Westbrook had 26 points and Clint Capela added 11 points and 20 rebounds to help the Rockets to their fourth straight win.